Ahbassetsh/Detect-Guns/README.md

 A- Notebooks of Actual Runs:
 ===============================
 - Ablation Study: running our proposed DS on our proposed model with different candidate values of 1st and 2nd stage model hyperparameters
+- Classifier Images Auto Sizing: running of the model with various sizes of the classifier object images to assess the automatic method for choosing the unified size
 - DETR: running our proposed DS with DETR model
 - Footage DS: running our model on test DS split of footage DS showing the similar results as our proposed DS
 - MASK R-CNN:  running our proposed DS with original MASK R-CNN model